 Has your partner suddenly changed their attitude towards you and/or other people?
 Have they suddenly become withdrawn and want to be alone?

 Many a time when we notice these changes, we either respond by being cold or harsh towards our spouse.
 Similarly, when parents notice withdrawal or changes in their children, they sometimes become harsh instead of finding out what the issue is.
 How about Friends?
 How many times have we seen changes in a friend and rather than criticise them, we instead tell them how proud of them we are?

 Has your spouse, parent, child or friend suddenly changed or become withdrawn?
 Please reach out to them and offer them support instead of expecting them to get their act together.
-After all, you could be the help they need to get their smile back.
+After all, you could be the help they need to get their life back together again.
 To get a male perspective on this, please read Mitchell’s post HERE